GrafeasGroup/tor_archivist/README.md

 $ poetry build
 ```

-When building is complete, upload everything in the `dist/` directory that was just created as part of the GitHub release.
+When building is complete, upload the `.whl` file in the `dist/` directory that was just created as part of the GitHub release.

 ## Usage